Tanmengxuan/grab_traffic_management/3_Main/README.md

 ```

 If you do not have docker and nvidia-docker installed, you can refer to this [guide](https://www.tensorflow.org/install/docker) for instructions

+## Steps to run the code

+There are only two steps involved in evaluating the trained model on the test set.

 ## Step 1